Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper) Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper)

 The Chase Lounge at Boston Logan International Airport (BOS).
 Credit: Carissa Rawson/AwardWallet

 Lounge access can be especially valuable to families for several reasons.
-Being able to get food and drinks for “free” can go a long way toward saving money during travel days — especially given the cost of airport food.
-Most Centurion Lounges have family rooms equipped with a TV, toys, books, and children-sized furniture to make your time there even more comfortable.
-And being able to relax in an often quieter environment before the stress of getting on the plane is invaluable to those traveling with especially young children.
+Being able to get food and drinks for “free” can go a long way toward saving money during travel days, especially given the cost of airport food.
+Some also offer to-go snacks to bring on the plane.
+And just being able to relax in an often quieter environment before the stress of getting on the plane is invaluable to those traveling, especially with young children.

-Do note that U.S.-issued Amex Platinum cardholders must spend $75,000 or more on their card each calendar year to qualify for guest privileges (two guests) at Centurion Lounges.
-Otherwise, adding an authorized user can be a good way to provide lounge access to others without the hefty spending requirement.
+Note that while Centurian Lounges once claimed the top spot for family-friendly lounges, U.S.-issued Amex Platinum cardholders must now spend $75,000 or more on their card each calendar year to qualify for guest privileges (two guests) at Centurion Lounges.
+Therefore, only big spenders can typically take advantage of this perk for families.

 Premium credit cards provide access to exclusive hotel collections.

-Chase offers the Luxury Hotel & Resort Collection.
-With The Platinum Card® from American Express or The Business Platinum Card® from American Express, you'll have access to Fine Hotels + Resorts Collection, and the Premier Collection is available to Capital One Venture X cardholders.
-Citi Premier® Card and Citi Prestige® Card holders can book hotels through the Citi Luxury Hotel Collection.
+Chase offers The Edit.
+With the Amex Platinum or The Business Platinum Card® from American Express, you'll have access to Fine Hotels + Resorts Collection, and the Premier Collection is available to Capital One Venture X cardholders.
+Citi Strata Premier and holders can book hotels through the Citi Luxury Hotel Collection.

 To book through these various collections, you'll need to log into your account or provide your card details on the program's website.